lcpp-org/crane/docs/source/TwoReactionArgon.rst

 After the input file is excuted, the file ``TwoReactionArgon_out.csv`` is generated, which tabulates the value of each variable including rate coefficients for each timestep.
-We can now plot the electron density :math:`n_e(t)` as a function of time, and compare it with the steady-state prediction as solved in the Theory section.
+We can now plot the electron density :math:`n_e(t)` as a function of time, and compare it with the steady-state prediction as solved in equation (3) in the Theory section.

 .. literalinclude:: ../../tutorials/TwoReactionArgon/plasma_density_plot.py
    :language: python